 Photo credit: https://www.facebook.com/CenterForGreatApes/

-The Center for Great Apes’ mission is to provide a permanent sanctuary for orangutans and chimpanzees who have been retired from the entertainment industry, from research, or who are no longer wanted as pets.
-The Center provides care with dignity in a safe, healthy, and enriching environment for great apes in need of lifetime care.
+The Center for Great Apes’ mission is to provide a permanent sanctuary for orangutans and chimpanzees who have been retired from the entertainment industry, from research, or who are also no longer wanted as pets.
+They provide care with dignity in a safe, healthy, and also enriching environment for great apes in need of lifetime care.

-The Center offers various educational tour opportunities for the public and ways to help.
-(Michael Jackson’s chimpanzee, Bubbles, is one of the many famous residents).
+The Center offers various educational tour opportunities for the public and also ways to help.
+(Michael Jackson’s chimpanzee, Bubbles, is also one of the many famous residents).

 More Info: http://www.centerforgreatapes.org/

+For a great dining spot on our Florida Bucket List 2019, check out The Bubble Room!
 The Bubble Room Restaurant opened in 1979 and has been pleasing patrons with its excellent food and “every day is Christmas” fun ever since.
-People of all ages cannot resist smiling, as they enjoy the atmosphere of each wonder filled room.
+People of all ages cannot resist smiling, as they enjoy the atmosphere of each wonder-filled room.

 More Info: https://www.bubbleroomrestaurant.com/